Pictures and information on the amazing French capital. Find out my favorite things to do in Paris.

 Honorable mention: The Ritz Paris

 The Ritz is a vibrant hotel name, that survived the ages unscathed.
-Alas, the hotel is still closed for extensive renovations (up until June 2016), so I really can’t recommend it.
-The last time I have been there is more than 10 years ago.
+Alas, the hotel closed for extensive renovations up until June 2016 and I did not have a chance to stay there yet.
 I am more than sure that the Ritz is trying to attain the top spot among the luxury hotels in Paris again!

 Last tips for Paris